 Leptin and the reproductive set point

 Knowing about puberty and menarche is so important for adult women because a woman’s reproductive functioning for the rest of her life is influenced by the conditions of her early reproductive years.
 Having started menstruation with a certain leptin concentration in the blood, a woman’s body treats this as a “set point ” of sorts later on.
-Having had a certain level of leptin, too, influences the young girl’s estrogen and progesterone levels, such that these also become reproductive set points.
-Therefore, if a woman drops too far below her set leptin or estrogen levels later in life by losing too much weight, her body will do its damndest to get those levels back up.
-A similar phenomenon happens if she becomes overweight and leptin resistant.
+This certain level of leptin influences the young girl’s estrogen and progesterone levels, that these also become reproductive set points.
+If a woman drops too far below her set leptin or estrogen levels later in life by losing too much weight, her body will do its damndest to get those levels back up.
+A similar phenomenon happens if she becomes overweight and experiences leptin resistance.

 Stimulating appetite in response to low leptin levels

 The way a body tries to increase leptin and estrogen concentrations is to increase fat mass.
 The way to increase fat mass is to increase appetite.
 This is why leptin is such a potent signal in a woman’s brain.
 With decreased leptin levels (or leptin insensitivity), appetite-stimulating neurons up-regulate powerfully.

 Importantly, more women profess sugar addiction than men.
 One of the neurons that detects decreasing leptin concentrations in the blood is called Neuropeptide Y. Neuropeptide Y stimulates carbohydrate craving.
 Women who are experiencing starvation– or at least women who’s hypothalama are detecting lower leptin levels than their bodies think is optimal — experience insidious carbohydrate cravings.

 Are women stuck in leptin set points?